hbragge-acn/openbsw/executables/referenceApp/platforms/s32k148evb/bspConfiguration/doc/index.rst

 - ``bspIo_output`` module contains configuration related to output pins.
 - ``bspPwm`` module provides an interface for configuring and managing a PWM device.
 - ``bspIo`` module contains configuration related to input/output pins.
-- ``bspSci`` module contains the configuration of the serial communication interface.
 - ``bspTimer`` module contains the configuration of Flex Timer (FTM) register values.

 .. toctree::